Meet Our Staff

 Pamela is a research assistant with the Maryland Equity Project and a doctoral student in the Education Policy and Leadership Program.
 She received her M.S. in Education and Math Curriculum from Johns Hopkins University, where she won the graduate Student Achievement Award in 2016.
 Her research interests broadly focus on the intersection of schools and democracy, specifically on civics education and teacher preparation.
 Before graduate school, Pamela was a Teach For America Corps Member (D.C.
 Region ‘13) where she taught middle school math in Prince George’s County, Maryland and served as the math department chair.
 Her students continue to inspire her research and work in education.

 Charlotte Healy is a research assistant with the Maryland Equity Project and a third year doctoral student in the Education Policy and Leadership Program in the Department of Teaching and Learning, Policy and Leadership.
 Prior to joining the Equity Project she spent four years teaching middle school Language Arts and Math in a Title I school in South Carolina.
-Her research focuses largely on school finance policies and issues.
-Charlotte received her B.A. in Education from Furman University and M.Ed in Teaching and Learning from Clemson University.
+Her research focuses on the equity and adequacy of school funding with a focus on special education funding.
+Charlotte received a B.A. in Education from Furman University and a M.Ed in Teaching and Learning from Clemson University.